wwsource/SceneTracker/README.md

   - [x] We build the first real-world evaluation dataset, LSFDriving, further substantiating SceneTracker's commendable generalization capacity.
 Specifically, the tracked points are sampled from static backgrounds, moving rigid vehicles, and moving non-rigid pedestrians' joints and garments.

 ## Updates
+- [May 30, 2024] 📣 The data of LSFOdyssey is released!
 - [April 29, 2024] 📣 The code of SceneTracker is coming soon!
 - [April 28, 2024] 📣 The data of LSFOdyssey and LSFDriving is coming soon!
 - [March 29, 2024] 📣 The paper of SceneTracker is made public!